programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 	window.addEventListener( 'click', onClick );
 ```

 Then we have to tell the listener what do do if there is a click in the window.
-We want to: make sure it does not use the orbit controls; take the click position and cast a ray to the click position (from the camera) and see if any jars are there.
-If it finds any jars, it will unhighlight the last jar selected and hide the respective panel.
-It will then highlight (by making red emissive) the chosen jar, and make visible the panel that is linked to it in the userData.
+We want to:

+make sure it does not use the orbit controls (we will use event.preventDefault());

+take the click position (we will use the code from a three.js example, it calculates pointer.x and pointer.y from the event.clientX and event.clientY information and the window dimensions);

+cast a ray from the camera to the click position (we use the setFromCamera method of the Raycaster) and

+see if any jars are there (we use the intersectObjects method of the Raycaster and tell it to only look for objects in the jars group and give them to a group called 'intersects').

+If it finds any jars (if the length of intersects is greater than 0),

+it will unhighlight the last jar selected (set material.emissive.r of the 'selectedObj' to off (i.e. '=0')) and

+hide the respective panel (set .visible to false for the 'selectedPlane').

+It will then highlight (by making red emissive) the chosen jar, (creates 'found' and makes it the closest (first) intersected object, change 'selectedObj' to 'found', set found material.emissive.r to on (i.e. '=1')) and

+change the 'selectedPlane' to the new jars linked userData panel and make that panel visible (change 'selectedPlane' and set its .visible to true).

 After the resize listener: